We've independently reviewed this article to make sure it's as accurate as we can make it.

 Lastly, there’s a few other aspects to consider.
 I’ll quickly go through them:

 1. Looks.
-Central aircon operates using (mostly) hidden vents, while a ductless system does need a unit inside your room.
+Central AC operates using (mostly) hidden vents, while a ductless system does need a unit inside your room.
 While this can be recessed into the ceiling or wall, a standard wall-mounted unit is likely the easiest solution.
-That said, these units do look modern, and don’t exactly ruin the feel of a space.
+That said, these units do look modern and don’t exactly ruin the feel of a space.

 2. Heating.
 If you live in a cooler climate, bear in mind that a mini-split system can offer you heating, too.
 Depending on your area, heating can be a common addition to a system that doesn’t come at an increased cost.

 3. Allergies.
 An unfortunate downside of air ducts is that they get dirty over time.
 Pollen, mold, dust, and even animal droppings can accumulate within them!
-These can be horrible not only for smell, but also for anyone with allergies like hayfever.
+These can be horrible not only for the smell but also for anyone with allergies like hay fever.
 A good ductless system has efficient, easy-to-clean filters that keep your air fresh.
 However, they don’t bring in…

 4. Fresh Air.
 As good as filters may be, there’s nothing as refreshing as fresh air.
-The air ventilation you get from a central conditioner isn’t possible with a ductless, which uses your inside air only.
+The air ventilation you get from a central conditioner isn’t possible with a ductless alternative, which uses your inside air only.
 That being said, ductless installations using a ‘ceiling cassette’ does have accessories that help bring in the fresh air.

 Other Types of Air Conditioning